 Health Consideration No limitation Some limitation Major limitation Can't agree

-Hearing Х
+Hearing √

-Vision Χ
+Vision V

-Taste/Smell Χ
+Taste/Smell √

+Diet/nutrition √

-Dental health Χ
+Dental health √

-Bladder or bowel control Х
+Bladder or bowel control √

-Hand dexterity Х
+Hand dexterity (ability to easily use hands to do things) √

-Physical mobility X
+Physical mobility √

-The Recorder should write your agreements in the Shared Assessment on pg.
-7 of the Family Meeting Record.
+The Recorder should document your agreements in the Shared Assessment on pg.
+6 of the Family Meeting Record.
 There may be places where you can't agree right now, and that's okay.